brianboyko/frontend-thisguy/_posts/2015-06-30-unPromoTed.markdown

 I'm also not a fan of promoted content.
 I mean, it was *annoying* when it was just those stupid ads for Ted 2; but the ads for the Scream TV show are tasteless.
 I really don't want to see them.

+Don't get me wrong - Imgur can run ads if it wants, but when it disrupts the user "flow" - when advertising masquerades as content - that's what I have a problem with.

 Imgur succeeds because it shows you the content vetted by other members of the community.
 When stuff comes up that hasn't been vetted by members of the community - when you can "jump the queue" by spending money, you're going to get crap.
 Because, if it wasn't crap, they wouldn't have to pay for it.

 There's a right way and a wrong way to do viral marketing - MTV's doing it the wrong way - and imgur is helping them do it the wrong way.